albertoSoto/streaming-magnolia/README.md

 # Magnolia Streaming - Retos digitales 2019

 This project is part of the competition Retos Digitales 2019 from Magnolia International.
-Contest 4: "Próxima funcionalidad estrella de Magnolia" or next incoming Magnolia functionality
+**Area 4: "Próxima funcionalidad estrella de Magnolia"** or next incoming Magnolia functionality

 > New feature: Implements progressive download into Magnolia.

 > It's a Magnolia low level project integrating Spring MVC 5 as a filter chain into the Magnolia context, allowing streaming DAM Assets with header-range control, splitting files in customizable mb chunks (by default 5MB), generating a professional environment for video streaming.

-Note: Uncomment Web flux dependency in magnolia module pom to activate Spring WebFlux with MVC.
+Note: Uncomment Web flux dependency in streaming-magnolia module pom to activate Spring WebFlux with MVC into the Filter Chain!.

 Based on Magnolia 6.0